 The Man Behind the Curtain

-Walking gingerly into the same coffee shop she hadn’t visited since running into Scott on a delivery made her feel like she was re-winding her life.
+Walking gingerly into the same coffee shop she delivered Cole's package to, Madeline felt like she was re-winding her life.
 The same soothing scent of roasted coffee beans.
 The same cozy atmosphere of bookshelves and easy chairs.
 For a moment she wondered that if she could go back in time, would she have made the same choices?

 Yes.
 Yes, she would.